This page is about the event. For the show named after the event, see here.

 So it was up to Nintendo to upset the applecart.
-They did, announcing the Wii U at E3 2011, with a release in Nov 18 (NA) and Dec 6 (JPN).
+They announced the Wii U at E3 2011, with a release in Nov 18 (NA) and Dec 6 (JPN).
 It is back-compatible with all Wii games, controllers and accessories, but not Gamecube ones.
 The console itself looks like a downsized X360, but that's because all the excitement's in the controller, which is the lovechild of a Wiimote and an iPad in addition to rumble, motion control, and all the buttons and thumbsticks you'd expect, it's got a touch-screen (single-touch only), camera with video chat support, and can display both secondary outputs (non-important information) or be used to play the game directly while someone else uses the TV to, say, watch TV.
 However, it is not a portable; without a set-top box to think for it, the controller accomplishes little on its own.
 So far, response has been mixed; Nintendo stocks went down noticeably in the days following the announcement over doubts about the (relatively) astronomical cost of controllers, the revised market strategy (going high-tech in comparison to the Wii's everyman approach; initially focusing on games that will only support one uPad at a time, with others required to use Wiimotes), and the lack of innovation in comparison to the Wii.
 Just like the Wii, the Wii U caters heavily to families and "casuals", thanks to games such as Nintendo Land.

 The U has had a mixed response from third-party developers.
 A number of them who had shunned Nintendo for the past couple of generations signed on in droves for the Wii U, and early reports indicated that the U's Development Kit was very user-friendly.
 However, several others have very publicly announced that they have no interest in developing for the console, turned off by the combination of lower specs and the "GamePad" controller.